 To begin, let me tell you why you need to read this article and absorb what I have to say.
 In just my small town, and just this week, I was involved in the care of three gunshot victims.
 Two of them died.
-One of those I took in a body bag to a morgue, the other I pronounced dead at the scene (let the coroner take care of that clean-up) and tried my damnedest to console a wife-to-be as she asked me “why?”
-The third survived, but with grievous and life-changing injury.
+One of those I took in a body bag to a morgue, the other I pronounced dead at the scene (let the coroner take care of that clean-up) and tried my damnedest to console a wife-to-be as she asked me “Why?”
+The third survived, but with a grievous and life-changing injury.

 Here’s the worst part: all three of these were preventable.

 In every case, I can pinpoint exactly where gun safety broke down.
 Then due to one circumstance or another, the firearm performed exactly as it was designed to – sear breaks, firing pin crushes primer, gunpowder burns, pressure builds, and projectile flies.
 I don’t want any of you to have to bear the things I have this week, so I present my ABCs of gun safety.

 *DISCLAIMER*: I am not a firearms instructor, expert witness, or any other authority on guns.
 I am, however, an EMT, a lifelong gun enthusiast, and a man of integrity.
 I do not intend to publish anything that I know to be misleading, harmful, or untrue.
 Feel free to call me out if you believe I’ve failed with this.
 I don’t think I have, and I don’t think you will either.